owagner/onkyo2mqtt/README.md

 MQTT Message format
 --------------------

-The message format accepted and generated is a JSON encoded object with the following members:
+The message format generated is a JSON encoded object with the following members:

 * val - the actual value
-* ack - when sending messages, onkyo2mqtt sets this to _true_.
-If this is set to _true_ on incoming messages, they are ignored, to avoid loops.
 * onkyo_raw - the raw EISCP command before parsing by onkyo-eiscp